 1. Follicular phase: The first day of your period marks the beginning of the follicular phase.
 Oestrogen levels are at their peak over the first week to 10 days.
 The hormone is busy preparing the uterine lining for ovulation.
 This is a great time for your skin: the pores are smaller, sebum levels are optimal, and blemishes clear up.

-3. Luteal phase: For those prone to hormonal acne, getting through these 10 to 14 days can be a struggle.
+3. Luteal phase: If you are prone to hormonal acne, getting through the 10 to 14 days of the luteal phase can be a struggle.
 Your complexion may have to bear the brunt as hormones run riot behind the scenes.